-As Carlos Slim Helu (considered to be the richest man in the world) mentions, it is important to focus on low costs in good times "when the cow is fat with milk" as this means there is less reason to cut in bad times.
+As Carlos Slim Helu (considered by many to be the richest man in the world) mentions, it is important to focus on low costs in good times

 There are two (secret?) rules to our business model that allows first rate work at lower cost or, another way to say it, permits us to be “the low cost producer of high-quality legal work”:

-As Carlos Slim Helu (the often richest man in the world) mentions, it is important to focus on low costs in good times “when the cow is fat with milk” as this means there is less reason to cut in bad times.
+As Carlos Slim Helu (often considered to be the richest man in the world) mentions, it is important to focus on low costs in good times “when the cow is fat with milk” as this means there is less reason to cut in bad times.
 For example, the best ways to never have to cut administrative personnel are (i) not to over-hire in the first place and (ii) attract and train personnel of the highest talent.

 All of this gives rise to our simple but poignant rallying cry: Low Overhead is Great!!!

 Ultimately, low overhead is a huge competitive advantage for a law firm.
-We believe, anecdotally, the our Implied Overhead per lawyer is about $150,000 less than major law firms.
-With about 70 lawyers at the Firm this gives us about a $10,000,000 competitive advantage over law firms with higher overhead.
-We use this “extra” money to be benefit everyone:
+We believe, anecdotally, that our Implied Overhead per lawyer is about $150,000 less than major law firms.
+With approximately 50 lawyers at the Firm, this gives us about a $10,000,000 competitive advantage over law firms with higher overhead.
+We use this “extra” money to benefit everyone:

 As noted, we have two secret ingredients in our business model: First rule – keep overhead low, Second rule – keep overhead low.
 The savings from these two rules are enormous – some of these savings flow to our lawyers and some flow to our clients.
 However, simply “lowering” the billing rates doesn’t work.
 The reason is that if we just did that then over time the profits we earned would not be enough to justify super-highly-talented attorneys staying with the Firm.
 They would be underpaid and would eventually leave the Firm.
 So we have to be more creative: